k0kola/k0kola/README.md

 ### Hi there

 My name is Hanwen, a second-year majoring in Computer Science and Mathematics at Northeastern University.
-I am currently seeking a software engineering co-op from July to December 2025.
-Please reach me at jin.han@northeastern.edu! ;)))
+I am currently seeking a data analyst and actuary co-op from January to June 2026.
+Feel free to reach me at jin.han@northeastern.edu! ;)))

 <!--
 **k0kola/k0kola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.